Paint Problem Solver

 Prevention

-• If wet sanding is preferred, allow sufficient time for moisture to evaporate.
-Avoid wet sanding lacquer type primer surfacer when possible.
+- If wet sanding, allow sufficient time for moisture to evaporate.
 Drain moisture from compressor and air lines regularly.
-Allow additional flash time between coats and/or add retarder when spraying in humid conditions, or spray at times of low humidity when possible.
+Allow additional flash time between coats in humid conditions.

-• Apply materials according to product recommendations, allowing sufficient flash time between coats.
+- Apply materials per product recommendations, allowing sufficient flash time between coats.

 Cause

-When spraying during humid conditions, air from the spray gun and solvent evaporation lowers the substrate temperature below the dew point, causing moisture in the air to condense in or on the paint film.
-The condition is aggravated when too fast drying or unbalanced thinner/reducer is used.
+When spraying in humid conditions, air from the spray gun and solvent evaporation lowers the substrate temperature below the dew point, causing moisture to condense in or on the paint film.
+Aggravated by too fast drying or unbalanced thinner/reducer.

 Repair